car rental dominican republic Jumbo Car

 2. Ron Dominicano

-Tip: Try aged rum, which has been aged for several years in oak barrels, for a deeper flavor.
+Tip: Try aged rum, which is aged for months in oak barrels for an enhanced flavour profile.

 3. Presidente

-Description: Presidente is the national beer of the Dominican Republic.
-It is a light and refreshing lager, ideal to quench your thirst under the Caribbean sun.
+Description: The official beer of the Dominican Republic, Presidente is a refreshing lager to quench your thirst under the tropical sun.

 Cócteles